vulkenree/fifa-tickets-app/README.md

 3. **Permission errors**
    - Make sure you have write permissions in the app directory

+4. **Module not found errors**
+   - Ensure all dependencies are installed: `pip install -r requirements.txt`

 ### Getting Help

 - Check the console output for error messages
 - Ensure all dependencies are installed
-- Verify Python version compatibility
+- Verify Python version compatibility (3.8+)

 ## License